fxch-ltd/REDIS-Mirror/README.md

 ### Contribution

-Contributions to the Redis Mirror Community Edition SDK are welcome.
+Contributions to the REDIS Mirror SDK are welcome.
 Please follow these steps to contribute:

 1. Fork the repository
 2. Create a feature branch